S&P Global Ratings: Governance scores

 S&P has had a variety of approaches to reflecting its opinion of the relative strength of a company's corporate governance practices.
 Corporate governance serves as investor protection against potential governance-related losses of value, or failure to create value.

 CGS scores

 S&P developed criteria and methodology for assessing corporate governance.
 It started issuing Corporate Governance Scores (CGS) in 2000.
 CGS assessed companies' corporate governance practices.
-They were assigned at the request of the company being assessed, were non-public (although companies were free to disclose them to and sometimes did) and were limited to public U.S. corporations.
+They were assigned at the request of the company being assessed, were non-public (although companies were free to disclose them to the public and sometimes did) and were limited to public U.S. corporations.
 In 2005, S&P stopped issuing CGS.

 GAMMA scores

-S&P's Governance, Accountability, Management Metrics and Analysis (GAMMA) scores were designed for equity investors in emerging markets and focused on non-financial-risk assessment, and in particular, assessment of corporate-governance risk.
+S&P's Governance, Accountability, Management Metrics and Analysis (GAMMA) scores were designed for equity investors in emerging markets and focused on non-financial-risk assessment, and in particular, assessment of corporate governance risk.
 S&P discontinued providing stand-alone governance scores in 2011, "while continuing to incorporate governance analysis in global and local scale credit ratings".